 Additional Meal Resources

-- DOE Grab and Go Food Sites – Throughout the summer, meals will be distributed at various sites across the city.
+- DOE Grab and Go Food Sites – The New York City Department of Education provides free breakfast and lunch to all NYC students.
 All adults and children can pick up multiple meals at once.
-DOE food sites will be available to all NYC children Monday through Friday 7:30 am to 1:30 pm at locations across the city.
+DOE food sites will be available to all NYC children Monday through Friday 9:00am to 12:00pm at locations across the city.
 Please use the DOEs Free Meal Location Tool to find a site near you.

 - Emergency Food Supplies: